Developing young women of Mercy

 School Masses every week

-A whole school Mass is celebrated once a term.
-This takes place at St Patrick’s Cathedral.
+A whole school Mass is celebrated twice a year.
+These take place at St Patrick’s Cathedral.
 We are blessed to have a close connection with the Cathedral.

 Sacramental Programme – a ten-week faith formation